-First Nations Policing Program
+First Nations and Inuit Policing Program

 The RCMP provides professional and dedicated service to First Nations and Inuit communities under the terms of the First Nations Policing Program.
 Established in 1991, the program, administered by Public Safety Canada, is cost-shared between the federal and provincial/territorial governments.